 Arthritis usually occurs in small joints of the body, such as- hands, the vertebral column and the knees.
 Broadly, it can be divided into four sub-types.
 Namely, osteoarthritis — arthritis due to wear and tear of muscles with age — and inflammatory arthritis.
 Medical experts say, arthritis typically begins as a dull aching pain localized most commonly to the knee that worsens when a person climbs the stairs or stands up from a sitting position.
-As the disease worsens, the pain makes even walking on even ground difficult.
+As the disease worsens, the pain makes even walking on the even ground difficult.
 Many people may also notice a bend or bow in their knees at this stage.

 Anybody who has arthritis- any type of it, most probably have had lived through a flare.
 A flare is explained as a period of increased disease activity or worsening of older symptoms – a time when the medications you normally rely on to control your disease may not work.
 Many patients would also add that flares affect many other aspects of their life as well.

 Here is a look at some of the most common Causes of Arthritis:

 - Smoking: Not only is smoking linked to an increased risk for developing RA, but continuing to smoke if you do have RA can make joint pain worse as smoking makes it harder for RA treatment to be effective.